Explicit error term of the elliptic asymptotics for the first Painlev\'e transcendents: Abstract

 \section{Abstract}

-For the first Painlev\'e transcendents Kitaev established an asymptotic representation in terms of the Weierstrass pe-function in cheese-like strips near the point at infinity.
-We present an explicit error bound of this asymptotic expression, which leads to the order estimate of exponent $-1$.
+For the first Painlev\'e transcendents Kitaev established an asymptotic representation in terms of the Weierstrass pe-function in cheese-like strips tending along generic directions near the point at infinity.
+The error term of this asymptotic expression is presented by an explicit formula, which leads to the error bound of exponent $-1$.

 2020 {\it Mathematics Subject Classification.} {34M55, 34M56, 34M40, 34M60, 33E05.}